shyamgupta196/TelegramToolkit/README.md

   -eft, --entity-frequency-type
                         The Telegram Toolkit will consider the entity type while computing the entity frequency.
 It only works with either '-ef' or '--entity-frequency' option.
   -efs ENTITY_FREQUENCY_DEST, --entity-frequency-save ENTITY_FREQUENCY_DEST
-                        The output file containing the entity frequency.
+                        The output file name containing the entity frequency.
 It only works with either '-ef' or '--entity-frequency' option.
 Default: entity_frequency
   -efc, --entity-frequency-channel
                         Compute the frequency of the entities over channels.
   -efcth ENTITY_FREQUENCY_CHANNEL_THRESHOLD, --entity-frequency-channel-threshold ENTITY_FREQUENCY_CHANNEL_THRESHOLD